Accepted Alternative Methods for Biologics and Vaccine Testing

 A separate group of hamsters is also required to propagate and maintain virulent strains for the codified test and developmental needs associated with regulated vaccines.
 Over 2,500 hamsters per year per facility are estimated to be used for propagation of virulent Leptospira.
 As a result, in 2018 the CVB developed a cryopreservation protocol for the commonly used Leptospiral strains and provides cryopreserved virulent Leptospira upon request.

 A 2022 review paper coauthored by NICEATM scientists (Rogers et al. 2022) examined progress toward replacing animal use for vaccine batch potency testing with available in vitro methods.

 USDA Guidance on Rabies Vaccine Potency Testing

-CVB Notice 13-10 (July 2013) eliminated the upper limit LD50 for a valid challenge test as a validity requirement when conducting the rabies virus potency test.
+CVB Notice 13-10 (issued by USDA in July 2013) eliminated the upper limit LD50 for a valid challenge test as a validity requirement when conducting the rabies virus potency test.
 Tests in which the challenge LD50 is greater than the upper limit are now acceptable.
 This is expected to reduce the number of animals used for rabies vaccine testing.